CMPUT301W20T15/bonvoyage/README.md

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/your/project/contributors) for full contribution in this project

 ## License